-2 Numerical Approaches and Optimization
+2 Numerical Approaches and Optimization in 1-D

 The optimization plays an important role in statistical computing, especially in the context of maximum likelihood estimation (MLE) and other statistical inference methods.
 This chapter will cover various optimization techniques used in statistical computing.